aikubo/LinkingLines/README.md

 Thank you for your interest in contributing to `linkinglines`.
 Please feel free to open up issues with bugs or requested features.
 Any contributions you make will benefit everybody else and are greatly appreciated.

-If you would like to contribute code please do so in a seperate branch and open up an issue describing your contribution.
+If you would like to contribute code please do so in a separate branch and open up an issue describing your contribution.

 ```
 git clone git@github.com:USER/LinkingLines.git
 git checkout my-development-branch
 ```

-We recommend using a virutal environment to manage packages.
+We recommend using a virtual environment to manage packages.
 We use `poetry` to manage dependencies and building.
 See more about [poetry](https://python-poetry.org/).